google/turbinia/docs/developer/developing-new-tasks.md

-The only two interesting bits for the Job definition in `turbinia/jobs/strings.py` are this one that sets the allowable input and output evidence types for the Task (so the Task Manager knows what kinds of Tasks to schedule):
+The only two interesting bits for the Job definition in `turbinia/jobs/strings.py` are this one that sets the allowable input and output Evidence types for the Task (so the Task Manager knows what kinds of Tasks to schedule):

 ```python